ravinderdeol/brownie-funding/README.md

-# brownie-funding
+# Brownie Funding
-🤑 Crowdfunding In Brownie
+A crowdfunding smart contract in Solidity.
+Brownie is used to connect to Ganache (+ Rinkeby)